 You may be charged a separate TT fee if you want the balance of the proceeds of sale sent direct to your bank account by this same-day transfer system, rather than by the normal BACS transfer.

-If your flat is in a block which is managed by a company or by managing agents (including local authorities) the buyer will want a management information pack.
+If your flat is in a block that is managed by a company or by managing agents (including local authorities), the buyer will want a management information pack.

-Your Solicitor will usually have to obtain this.
+Your colicitor will usually have to obtain this.
 There is no set fee, and management companies can charge as much as they like – it may be £300 or more.